padok-team/docs-terraform-guidelines/terraform_naming.md

 ```

 Do not reinvent the wheel when naming variables or writing descriptions.
 If a
-variable is consumed by a resource or module directly, maybe reuse the variable
+variable is consumed by a resource or module directly, reuse the variable
 name from the "**Argument Reference**" section in the resource's (or module's)
 documentation.